All Episodes

 I thought he was so funny until he started on the Trump train.

-And he says Trump like it's a bad thing.
+And he says Trump-like, it's a bad thing.

-So on occasion, I will still leave it on, it'll come on, and I'll turn it off when he says Trump.
+It'll come on, and I'll turn it off when he says Trump.

-He I I will miss any good interview that he has because he's slamming Trump every time.
+I will miss any good interview that he has because he's slamming Trump every time.

-I'll tell you right now, turn it off.
+I'll tell you right now.

 I can't do it.

-I have to earn your listenership, I have to earn your viewership.
+I have to earn your viewership.

-And we try to put on the best shows we can with the most information in an enter entertaining way.
+And we try to put on the best shows we can with the most information in an entertaining way.

-Um anyway, God bless you, Susan.
+Anyway, God bless you, Susan.

 You're the best.